-The General Fund and Special Revenue Fund budgets for the fiscal year ended June 30, 2022, were developed based on the School's anticipated revenues and expenditures, the expected student population for the school year, and Federal grant programs for the school year.
-Over the course of the year, management revised its General Fund and Special Revenue Fund budgets.
+The General Fund and Special Revenue Fund budgets for the fiscal year ended June 30, 2023, were developed based on the School's anticipated revenues and expenditures, the expected student population, and Federal grant programs for the school year.
+Over the course of the year, management monitors the budgets and may revise the budgets.
 Refer to the Budgetary Comparison Schedule for additional information.